Datasets

 Filtering Order

-Filters defined as part of a dynamic dataset definition will apply on every query.
+Filters defined as part of a dynamic dataset definition will apply to its query.

 Parameterized Datasets